marcelrf/automata/README.md

 ```
 This will output the following:
 ```
+.
 Treebeard is the oldest of three remaining original Ents .
+.
+The arrival of Merry and Pippin shifted Treebeard 's attention to take action against Saruman for hacking down his trees .
+.
 Treebeard later realised that while Saruman had learned much from him , the Wizard had shared no useful information of his own .
 ```